How To Get A Matte Finish On Resin

 2. How Can I Remove Glossiness Without Damaging the Resin Surface?

-Surface sanding is a method for removing glossiness without causing damage.
-Use fine-grit sandpaper and follow a gentle and even sanding technique.
-It’s very important to wait until the resin has fully cured before attempting to sand, and always clean the surface thoroughly afterward.
+Do a gentle and even sanding technique.
+It’s very important to wait until the resin has fully cured before sanding, and always clean the surface afterward.

 3. Can I Combine Different Matte Techniques for a Custom Look?